khulnasoft/khulnasoft/doc/dev/background-information/observability/index.md

 # Developing observability

 This documentation is for generalized, usecase-agnostic development of Khulnasoft's observability.
-Sourcegraph employees should also refer to the [handbook's observability section](https://handbook.sourcegraph.com/engineering/observability) for Sourcegraph-specific documentation.
+Khulnasoft employees should also refer to the [handbook's observability section](https://handbook.khulnasoft.com/engineering/observability) for Khulnasoft-specific documentation.

 > NOTE: For how to *use* Khulnasoft's observability and an overview of our observability features, refer to the [observability for site administrators documentation](../../../admin/observability/index.md).

 ## Overview

-Observability at Sourcegraph includes:
+Observability at Khulnasoft includes:

 | | Description | Examples |
 |:--|------------|--------|